-Sensor connections are made in accordance with Figure 11 or Figure 14.
-The sensor cable can be routed into the enclosure through one of cord-grips supplied with the unit.
+Sensor connections are made in accordance with Figure 12.
+The sensor cable can be routed into the enclosure through cord-grips supplied with the unit.
 Routing sensor wiring through conduit is only recommended if a junction box is to be used.
 Some loose cable is needed near the installation point so that the sensor can be inserted and removed easily from the flowcell.